 Copies of the advertisement for the 2017 Fellowships were mailed to all universities and colleges in the UK during July 2016 to ensure maximum exposure.
 The closing date for receipt of applications was 1st September 2016.
-Those shortlisted for interview will be attending for interview in London on 17th November 2016.
+Those shortlisted for interview attended in London on 17th November 2016, see below.

 If there are any queries about the Colt Foundation Fellowships, please contact Jackie Douglas on 023 9249 1400, or email: firstname.lastname@example.org or write to The Colt Foundation, New Lane, Havant, Hampshire PO9 2LY.

 Many topics have been covered by PhD students, including:

-Interviews for the 2016 Fellowships took place in November 2015, and two Fellowships were awarded:
+Interviews for the 2017 Fellowships took place in November 2016, and one Fellowship was awarded: